Copper Mountain (Alberta)

 Copper Mountain is a mountain in Banff National Park, 20 km north of the town of Banff.
 The mountain was named in 1884 by George M. Dawson after he had climbed to a mining site set up by Joe Healy and J.S.
 Dennis in 1881.
 Healy and Dennis claimed they had found a copper deposit at the site.
 It was also at this point that Dawson spotted and named Mount Assiniboine.

 The mountain is located on the western side of the Trans-Canada Highway, just northeast of Redearth Creek.
-It is named "copper" Mountain because it is theorized to house a nearly infinite supply of copper.
+It is named "Copper" Mountain because it is theorized to house a nearly infinite supply of copper.

 Climate

 Based on the Köppen climate classification, Copper Mountain is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Winter temperatures can drop below -20 °C with wind chill factors below -30 °C.

+Geology

+Like other mountains in Banff Park, Copper Mountain is composed of sedimentary rock laid down from the Precambrian to Jurassic periods.
+Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.